Specialized EMDR Therapist in Denver, CO

 Experiences of Loss or Grief

-Including chronic emotional pain or complicated bereavement.
+Including chronic emotional pain or traumatic grief

 Complex Traumas